syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 loadedDocument.Close(True)

 {% endhighlight %}

+{% endtabs %}

 ## How to determine whether the PDF document is password protected or not?

 You can determine whether the existing PDF document is password protected or not by catching the PdfDocumentException as shown below.

+{% tabs %}

 {% highlight c# %}
-[C#]

 try
 {

-//Load the password protected PDF document without user password

-PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Output.pdf");
+	//Load the password protected PDF document without user password PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Output.pdf");
 }
 catch (PdfDocumentException exception)
 {
 	if (exception.Message == "Can't open an encrypted document.
 The password is invalid.")
 	{
 		MessageBox.Show("Cannot open an encrypted document without password");
 	}
 }

 {% endhighlight %}

 {% highlight vb.net %}
-[VB]

 Try

-'Load the password protected PDF document without user password

-Dim loadedDocument As New PdfLoadedDocument("Output.pdf")

-Catch exception As PdfDocumentException
+	'Load the password protected PDF document without user password Dim loadedDocument As New PdfLoadedDocument("Output.pdf") Catch exception As PdfDocumentException
 	If exception.Message = "Can't open an encrypted document.
 The password is invalid."
-Then

-MessageBox.Show("Cannot open an encrypted document without password")
+Then MessageBox.Show("Cannot open an encrypted document without password") End If

-End If

 End Try

 {% endhighlight %}

+{% endtabs %}